 The danger in any style is that you may use your preferred mode out of habit-even when it is not the most appropriate mode.
-Because you scored in the high range on collaborating, there is a good chance that you are overusing this conflict mode and underusing others.
-To help you determine if you are overusing collaborating, consider the following questions:
+Although your percentile score on accommodating is higher than for the other modes, it is still in the medium range.
+So there is no strong reason to suspect that you overuse this mode in general.
+The questions below can help you determine if you are overusing or underusing accommodating in specific situations.